AntonyCotterill/Capstone-Project/README.md

 Changing fit_intercept=False has a very negative impact on the performance

 ### GridSeachCV
-The nature of gridsearch means that it is the function that identifies the best parameters from those made available.
+The nature of gridsearch means that it is the function that identifies the best parameters from those made available to it.
-The chosen paramters to investigate were "alpha" and "Solver" and the best values were alpha of 10, Solver of Saga.
+The chosen paramters to investigate were "alpha" and "Solver" and the best values were alpha of 10, Solver of 'Saga'.

 ### Bayesian Optimisation - Random Forest
-Utilising Random Forest the key parameters changed were n_estimators (10,500) max_depth list(range(1,11)) min_samples_split': (2, 80)
+Utilising Random Forest the key parameters changed were

+1. n_estimators (10,500)
+2. max_depth list(range(1,11))
+3. min_samples_split': (2, 80)

 Having these values gave the best output, although reducing the values did worsen the output it wasn't too significant meaning the RandomForest was performing quite well for the given data.

-The output from the BayesianSearchCV was max_depth = 11 min_sample_split = 18 n_estimators = 260
+The output from the BayesianSearchCV was

+1. max_depth = 11
+2. min_sample_split = 18
+3. n_estimators = 260

 ### Bayesian Optimisation using SVR
 This process was extremly slow.
 Therefore given the limited time some compromised and assumptions had to be made.
 The inital runs were set with a cv as 5 and n_iter as 5.
 Any higher values were taking far to long (hours) to respond.
 These runs were executed with the:-

 1. 'C': (0.1, 1000),  # Regularization parameter
 2. 'epsilon': (0.01, 0.5),  # Epsilon in the epsilon-SVR model
 3. 'kernel': ['linear', 'poly', 'rbf', 'sigmoid'],  # Kernel type

 The output was then

 1. 'C', 837.404616717729
 2. 'epsilon', 0.4428244859166225
 3. 'kernel', 'poly'

-These values were then hard coded to allow maniuplation of CV and n_iter but the performance did not change measurably.
+These values were then hard coded to allow maniuplation of CV and n_iter but the algorithm performance did not change measurably.
+Further optimisation may be possible on this approach but owing to performance constraints not further runs were completed.

 ### Bayesian Optimisation using K-Nearest Neighbour